hyperb1iss/git-iris/README.md

 - `conventional`: Follows the Conventional Commits specification
 - `detailed`: Provides more context and explanation in commit messages
 - `concise`: Short and to-the-point commit messages
-- `cosmic`: Mystical, space-themed commit messages (aligns with Git-Iris's theme)
+- `cosmic`: Mystical, space-themed commit messages
+- ..and lots more styles f

 To use a preset for a single commit: